Numline1/numlinet/content/articles/scaling-laravel-and-finding-bottlenecks.md

 Our dev team decided to double as a baby devops squad and we were looking to take couple of hours to figure this out.
 Spoiler alert - it took almost 4 days.
 We moved to our staging environment, which is the closest we have to our production.
 We obviously didn't want to debug with live users, although we've stopped pushing ads and traffic in the meantime and site load time stabilized back to 1-2 seconds.

 The first step was to look at the logs.
 We aggregate everything to Datadog and with simple math (3000 users divided by 3 servers equals 1000 users per server), we figured out that this was an issue on our servers, not Cloudflare or DigitalOcean loadbalancer.
-With Round-robin algorithm we were distributing the load and at these numbers, Cloudflare doesn't impose any relevant limits on connections and DigitalOcaen seems to be limited to 10000 (this is something we'll have to figure out in the future).
+With Round-robin algorithm we were distributing the load and at these numbers, Cloudflare doesn't impose any relevant limits on connections and DigitalOcean seems to be limited to 10000 (this is something we'll have to figure out in the future).
 There was also no sign of an attack of any sort.

 Upon seeing the Nginx logs however, it was obvious that something funky was going on: